bitnami/containers/containers/mariadb/README.md

 In a replication cluster you can have one master and zero or more slaves.
 When replication is enabled the master node is in read-write mode, while the slaves are in read-only mode.
 For best performance its advisable to limit the reads to the slaves.

+> **Note**: you can use the [mariadb-galera image](https://github.com/bitnami/bitnami-docker-mariadb-galera) to set up a master-master replication cluster

 ### Step 1: Create the replication master

 The first step is to start the MariaDB master.